Things to think about before you arrive

-Before they arrive in London, we strongly recommend that students obtain the right medical and travel insurance in case of an accident, loss or theft of property, course cancellation or travel expenses.
+Before they arrive in London, we strongly recommend that students get the right medical and travel insurance in case of an accident, loss or theft of property, course cancellation or travel expenses.
 Please note, if you are under 18 years old, you MUST have insurance and proof of insurance must be received before arrival.

-Non-EEA nationals coming to the UK to study for a time-limited period of more than 6 months will be required to pay a health surcharge as part of their visa application.
+Students coming from non-EEA to the UK to study for a limited time of more than 6 months will be required to pay a health surcharge.
+This is part of their visa application.

 Payment of the surcharge will be a mandatory requirement and will be paid as part of the immigration process.
 Applicants MUST make sure they have completed their immigration application and have paid the surcharge for the duration of their visa.

 The standard surcharge fee for students is £150 per year.
 The surcharge is a compulsory requirement as part of a visa application to enter or remain in the UK for more than 6 months.
 If an application is refused or rejected you will be automatically refunded.

 Students from non-EEA countries that are coming to study in the UK for less than 6 months are required to obtain health insurance.
 You must get this insurance from your own country and provide evidence of this as part of the immigration process.

 At present, all EU/EEA and Swiss nationals are entitled to the full range of NHS services.